ghostintranslation/motherboard/README.md

 https://www.ghostintranslation.com/

-You can also find me on Bandcamp, Instagram, Youtube:
+You can also find me on Bandcamp, Instagram, YouTube:

 https://ghostintranslation.bandcamp.com/